 Who knew there was such an avid bunch of ‘Nashies’ in Bristol?
-Tara Lawson joined country star Charles Esten and co for what felt more like a jubilatory jam sesh than a formal concert at St George’s
+Amanda Nicholls joined country star Charles Esten and co for what felt more like a jubilatory jam sesh than a formal concert at St George’s

 Sometimes you have to force yourself to sit through the support act; or so I find, at least.
 But it certainly wasn’t so when Charles Esten’s opener – country-pop Brit trio The Adelaides – stepped on stage; emotive, melodious vocals fluttering over original songs and cover mash-ups flawlessly despite the girls confessing to being fed all the bourbon backstage beforehand.
 It’s fair to surmise there must have been a big US contingent in the audience, too – because, well, we don’t think we’ve seen any English crowd get up and dance during the warm-up.

 This made for a jubilant atmosphere for Esten – best known for playing troubled guitarist Deacon Claybourne on American drama Nashville – to emerge to, brandishing the battered black guitar TV producers ended up giving him after he got a little overexcited during filming and damaged it.
 Flirting with his audience from the off, he talked of his day in our “wonderfully hilly town” and laughed about having to park the tourbus “four blocks away” and walk to the venue.
 Clearly thrilled with the reception, he recalled previous visits to the UK while playing Buddy Holly in London in the Nineties, when he also did some comedy work on Whose Line Is It Anyway, and returning as part of the Nashville cast tours.
 But this – “y’all actually came out to see Charles Esten!” – meant the most.